My Top 5 Something: Sherri Daye Scott of WABE - Reporter Newspapers

 Atlanta is full of fine artists and photographers doing fine work.
 Here are a few of my favorites who find inspiration and community working in studios throughout the historically Black neighborhoods of Atlanta’s west side.

-1. Fabian Williams‘ larger-than-life mural work inspires awe all over Atlanta, but there are treasures—oversized fluorescent paintings and intimate pencil sketches—to be found in his studio located in Fort McPherson’s former tax office, too.
-Something about being surrounded by his art with the B-movies he favors playing in the background always provides me with a creative charge of my own.
+1. Fabian Williams‘ larger-than-life mural work inspires awe all over Atlanta, but there are treasures—oversized fluorescent paintings and intimate pencil sketches—to be found in his studio located in Fort McPherson’s former tax office.
+Something about being surrounded by his art with his favorite B-movies playing in the background always provides me with a creative charge of my own.

 2. To enter Tracy Murrell‘s west side studio is to experience the divine feminine brought to life large and in color.
 Spending an afternoon among her bright prints and multi-medium installations is one of my favorite ways to get grounded in joy, creativity, and the power and beauty of Black womanhood.